KannonZenetism/zenetism-field-physics/zenetism/MP06_Decoding_and_Emergence_Ch12-15.md

 Symbolic language emerges
 not because meaning fractures
-but because pattern exceeds language.
+but because **pattern exceeds language.**

 Words may falter,
-but the structure speaks in echoes
+but the structure holds the signal
-that even silence can carry.
+even when silence surrounds it.

 🗝️ 📱 ✷ Ↄ ◎